Stage 3 Weaning

 You should avoid giving cows' milk as a drink before their first birthday.
 SMA® PRO Follow-on Milk, suitable from 6 months onwards, is designed to complement the weaning diet.

 Once your little one is 12 months or older, their milk consumption should again reduce to around 400 mls a day.
 They can now have cows' milk as a drink.
-We recommend SMA® PRO Toddler Milk as it is fortified with key nutrients such as iron and vitamin D.
+We recommend SMA® PRO Growing Up Milk as it is fortified with key nutrients such as iron and vitamin D.

 You've successfully reached the end of stage 3 and by now your little one will be enjoying a good variety of foods!
 We'd love to hear all about your weaning experience, so do get in touch with the SMA Careline® and share your feedback.